ken-okabe/vanfs/README-howFP.md

 The most important thing to understand is that this is a  **straightforward calculation** .

-However, in imperative programming, solving such problems often involves  **designing loops with ever-changing variables** .
+However, in Imperative Programming, solving such problems often involves  **designing loops with ever-changing variables** .
 This can lead to complexities that obscure the problem's essence and increase the risk of introducing bugs.

 The calculation for this problem proceeds as follows.